vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage/1_Exponential_Growth.md

 5 x 5), which is just 12 fives multiplied, or 512.
 So we effectively just multiplied the two exponents 3 and 4-to get the 12.
 It always works.
 Often, one need not memorize math rules: quick experimentation reveals how and why it works.
 In M = n lnb,
 (1.5)
-so that the number of applications of base, b, needed to achieve multi- plicative factor M is found by solving the equation above for n, in which
+so that the number of applications of base, b, needed to achieve multiplicative factor M is found by solving the equation above for n, in which

 6